Serving the running community

 Latest news and results

-Held since 1997 in New York, the 2020 edition of the world's longest certified road race starts 13 September in a new home - the beautiful city of Salzburg, Austria.
+The 2021 edition of the world's longest certified road race starts 5 September in Queens, New York.
 Go to event page »

 Daily updates capturing some of the atmosphere of this unique race.All videos »